1983–84 New York Islanders season

 The 1983–84 New York Islanders season was the 12th season for the franchise in the National Hockey League (NHL).
-The Islanders entered to the season as the four-time defending Stanley Cup champions, and subsequently went the Stanley Cup Finals for the fifth time in a row, but lost four games to one in a rematch against the Edmonton Oilers.
+The Islanders entered to the season as the four-time defending Stanley Cup champions, and subsequently went the Stanley Cup Final for the fifth time in a row, but lost four games to one in a rematch against the Edmonton Oilers.

 The Islanders nevertheless set a new North American major professional sports record by winning nineteen consecutive playoff series (two more than the seventeen series won by the Boston Celtics in their eight-year NBA championship dynasty) and unmatched in any major sport since.

-As of 2025, this remains the most recent season that the Islanders made it to the Stanley Cup Finals.
+As of 2026, this remains the most recent season that the Islanders made it to the Stanley Cup Final.